When is Kendall County PADS open?

 - A volunteer will register you into Kendall County PADS when you first arrive.

-- You will be asked to sign an agreement of expectations for conduct.
+- You will be asked to sign an agreement of expectations for your conduct.

-- You will also be asked to register (no charge to guests) into Kendall Area Transit (KAT), a bus program.
+- You will also be asked to register (no charge to guests) for Kendall Area Transit (KAT), a local and limited bus service.
 You may complete the KAT Registration Form here and bring it with you.

 - You will receive information about services from Kendall County Health Department.